(GUIDE) How To Make A Long Black With Breville Espresso Machine?

 5. Poor crema: The crema is an important part of the long black, adding texture and intensity.
 If your crema is thin or nonexistent, it could be due to old or improperly stored coffee beans.
 Use freshly roasted beans and ensure they are stored in an airtight container away from light and moisture.

-See also (GUIDE) How To Fix Low Pressure On Breville Espresso Machine?
+See also (GUIDE) How To Change Breville Portafilter Basket?

 If you continue to experience issues, consult the user manual of your Breville espresso machine or contact Breville’s customer support for further assistance.